-Eye Contact If this product comes in contact with the eyes: Nash out immediately with fresh running water.
-Nash out immediately with fresh running water.
-In this product comes in contact with the eyes the eye in graph of the eyes and say from eye and moving the eyes idea by occasionally lifting the upper and lower lids.
+Eye Contact If this product comes in contact with the eyes: Wash out immediately with fresh running water.
+Ensure complete irrigation of the eye by keeping eyelids apart and away from eye and moving the eyelids by occasionally lifting the upper and lower lids.
 Seek medical attention without delay if pain persists or recurs.
 Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.
-Skin Contact If skin contact occurs: ► Immediately remove all contaminated clothing, including footwear. ► Flush skin and hair with running water (and soap if available). ► Seek medical attention in event of irritation.
+Skin Contact If skin contact occurs: Immediately remove all contaminated clothing, including footwear.
+Flush skin and hair with running water (and soap if available).
+Seek medical attention in event of irritation.
 Inhalation If aerosols, fumes or combustion products are inhaled, remove affected person from contaminated area.
 Keep at rest until recovered.
 If symptoms develop seek medical attention.
 Ingestion Immediately give a glass of water.
 First aid is not generally required.
 If in doubt, contact a Poisons Information Centre or a doctor.